 We debated whether we should include the website footer.
 The argument against: it shouldn’t be included because the visitor shouldn’t have to leave the page for more information.
-The page has only one goal, only one possible outcome: create a trial.
+The page has only one goal: create a trial.
 If the visitor leaves without creating a trial, conversion goes down.

 We thought more about the video and realized it was too focused on creating invoices — what we wanted is to present the whole workflow, so we dropped it.

 In its place, we put an image of a desk and a screen showing the app.
 We came up with the tagline “Invoice your work in under 1 minute” which followed the formula:

 (YOU) + VERB + WHAT + MEASURABLE BENEFIT

 Underneath, we identified the problem we solved for the user and why should they use our app.
 Much better and more sales oriented.

 The design was nice and simple but a bit dark and claustrophobic.
 It needed work, as well as more information — just one paragraph wasn’t enough.

 We changed the background and opened up the page visually by introducing brighter colors and dynamics with a bouncy line, associating the user with improvement and growth.
 We moved the sign-up form to the right, below the text, and put social proof under it.

 We also added the how-it-works steps and illustrated the ideas with icons, for clarity (some people respond better to visual cues).
 Also, another call to action was needed at the bottom of the page so the user doesn’t have to scroll back all the way to the top — you want to capture them whenever they are; plus the goal of the page should be real clear.